VandanRogheliya/Project-Tracker-Client-ReactJS/README.md

  * **OAuth2 Authentication**: Users can use their GitHub or Google account to authenticate

- * **Openning new issues**: Add description, deadline, tags, links, status, assignee and reviewer.
+ * **Opening new issues**: Add description, deadline, tags, links, status, assignee and reviewer.

  * **Managing Projects**: Make your organization to group all your projects.